FarsBein/Maze_A_Star/README.md

 A pygame program that generators random mazes using a backtrack algorithm.
 It also alows users to solve the maze using the well known A* algorithm

 ### Why?
-I wanted to implement some data structures that I recently learned.
+I wanted to implement some of the Data structures that I recently learned.
 In this project, I used Stack in backtrack algorithm and used Queues in A* algorithm

 ### How to play
 On terminal type "python Maze_A_Star.py" and a maze will be automatically generated: